 VP, Communications / 2010-2018

-Like it was for many people who worked with or for Huge during that time, the experience was foundational.
-I learned to apply design principles to communications and company culture and began to see the potential for brands to become real-time, personalized experiences, playing roles in people’s lives by anticipating and solving specific user needs.
+Like it was for many people who worked with or for Huge during that time, the experience was foundational to the way I think about branding and communications today.
+I learned to apply design principles to communications and company culture and discovered the power of brands as real-time, personalized experiences, playing roles in people’s lives by anticipating and solving specific user needs.

 Rubenstein